lf-edge/eve/README.md

 make live
 ```
 This will download the relevant dockers from docker hub and create a bootable
-image 'dist/<ARCH>/live.img'.
+image `dist/<ARCH>/live.img`.

-Please note that not all containers will be fetched from the docker
+Please note that not all containers will be fetched from Docker Hub.
-hub. mkimage-raw-efi in particular will be built.
+`mkimage-raw-efi` in particular will be built.

-Also, keep in mind that since the initial build fetches a LOT of bits
+> **_NOTE:_** Since the initial build fetches a LOT of bits
-over the network it may occasionally time out and fail.
+> over the network it may occasionally time out and fail.
 Typically
-re-running make fixes the issue.
+> re-running `make` fixes the issue.
 If it doesn't you can attempt a local
-build of all the required EVE packages first by running:
+> build of all the required EVE packages first by running `make pkgs`

+#### Running in QEMU

+Finally run the resulting image in QEMU with some default assumptions:
 ```
-make pkgs
+make run
 ```

-Finally run the resulting image by typing `make run`.
-This will launch
-qemu with some default assumptions.
+> **_NOTE:_**  The default QEMU configuration needs 4GB of memory available.
+> If you get an error message about being unable to allocate memory, try freeing up some RAM.
+> If you can't free up 4GB, you can reduce the memory allocation in the `Makefile` from 4096 (4GB) to 2048 (2GB).
+> Running QEMU with less than 2GB of memory is not recommended.

 Once the image boots you can interact with it either by using the console
 (right there in the terminal window from which make run was executed).